 Little Peak Southeast Ridge

-But I saw two problems with going this way.
-First, .25 mile past Little Creek would get us back into private land.
-Next, the road made a long switchback for one mile.
-So it didn’t seem like fun to walk the entire distance.
+But going this way, we’d go back into private property at .25 mile past Little Creek.
+The road would then make a long switchback for a mile, which didn’t seem fun to walk the entire stretch.
 Plus, we would still be on private property.

 So to stay within the national forest, we left the road after crossing the creek.
 From there, we went through the light brush to the base of the ridge.
 Then we went up 250′ through snow patches and rocks to reach the upper roadway.